oliviaxyl/A-B-Testing-Free-Trial-Screener-/README.md

 ## Project Objective

-- The purpose of this project is to get hands on A/B testing and transfer knowledge into practice.
+- The purpose of this project is to get hand-on experience with A/B testing and transfer knowledge into practice.

 ## Project Description